Fatal Accidents Caused by Clinical Negligence

-If you have lost a loved one due to clinical negligence it can be hard to know where to turn, especially if the Coroner has become involved.
+If you have lost a loved one as a result of clinical negligence, it can be hard to know where to turn, especially if the coroner has become involved.

 How we can help

-It is often difficult to know the first the step to take following the loss of a loved one.
-Here at Potter Rees Dolan our specialist solicitors can help you to determine whether a claim may be suitable in the circumstances and if it is we will:
+It is often difficult to know the first steps to take following the loss of a loved one.
+Here at Potter Rees Dolan in Manchester, our specialist solicitors can help you decide how to proceed.
+If you decide to bring a claim, we will:

 - investigate the circumstances surrounding your loved one’s death quickly and efficiently

-- ensure that you experience minimal stress during your claim
+- ensure that you experience minimal stress during the claims process

 - be there to provide you with advice whenever needed